Top

-Whilst that thing we refer to as dating is for having fun and getting to know each other, it is also the key period where you are looking out for the red flags that will later catch you with your pants down and infuriate the hell out of you.
-People have a nasty habit of wearing rose tinted glasses when they date someone and witness various red flags which they fail to acknowledge and act upon.
-If we want to have more successful relationships and minimise some of the pain we suffer in pursuit of love, we must learn to be more aware and pay attention to the red flags that ALWAYS get raised in those first few dates.
+People have a nasty habit of wearing rose-tinted glasses when dating and witnessing red flags they fail to acknowledge and act upon.
+If we want to have more successful relationships and minimise some of the pain we suffer in pursuit of love, we must learn to be more aware.
+We must pay attention to red flags.

-I say always because even though we all make a massive effort when we first meet someone, we can’t help but slip into our natural selves within the first few dates, plus we can’t control situations and life, which means we get put to the test and inadvertently reveal our true selves.
+If there are red-flag issues, there are indicators in the early stages of dating.
+We just need to be listening and watching.
+It’s important to note that we all make a massive effort when we first meet someone.
+That said, we can’t help but slip into our natural selves within the first few dates.
+We also can’t control situations and life.
+Various situations will put us to the test and we’ll inadvertently reveal our true selves.

-The key with a red flag is that whatever it is, it’s something that alerts you to other potential issues or that normally you would be wary or not accepting of.
-They are normally things that you don’t want to compromise on.
+The key with a red flag is that whatever it is, it alerts you to other potential issues or something crucial that you would typically be wary or not accepting of.
+Red flags highlight something you don’t want to (and shouldn’t) compromise on.

 We ignore red flags because: